rngwlf/Koa-QPX/README.md

 # Requirements

-A modern NodeJS installation is required for the Koajs Library.
+A modern NodeJS installation is required for the Koa Library.

 # Installation